TheShortViking/OSCLeashPiShock/README.md

 If you want to change the port you can do so in the .json file.
 Remember to restart the program after doing so.

 If being used with a leash, setup whatever leash you want with a PhysBone script.
 Set max stretch to whatever you want, I like to have it around 0.5 - 1.
-If the strech is too low it can be difficult to control and act more like a on/of interraction.
+If the stretch is too low it can be difficult to control and act more like a on/of interraction.
 At the bottom under Options you will have to add a parameter, I have used "Leash".
-The physbone script will then make a parameter called "Leash_Stretch" that can be used in the program.
+The PhysBone script will then make a parameter called "Leash_Stretch" that can be used in the program.
 VRChat also adds some bits to the parameter which is "/avatar/parameters/" so you will then end up with the entire parameter that goes into the program which is "/avatar/parameters/Leash_Stretch"

 ##